Golf N' Stuff: History

 The first Golf N' Stuff was opened in Norwalk, in 1969.
 The second Golf N' Stuff was opened in Ventura on August 10, 1974.
 The Golf N' Stuff in Tucson opened as Golf N' Things in 1976, with a medieval theme.
+A fourth location opened in Phoenix also in 1976, which was rebranded as Castles N' Coasters in 1991 following the addition of amusement rides.
 After the company was bought in 1979, its name was changed to its current one.

 The 29-year-old Timothy Roy broke the treehouse-sitting record at Golf N' Stuff Norwalk by sitting in a prebuilt 6 by 8 ft treehouse in the park for 431 days, two hours, and thirty minutes between July 4, 1982, and September 8, 1983.
 The treehouse was 15 ft above the ground and contained a sink and working toilet.
 Local restaurants provided the unemployed actor with food in the hope of publicity, and the many visitors also offered company and aid.
 The previous record, 182 days in 1978 by Glen Woodrich, was also set in the same treehouse.

 During the COVID-19 pandemic, guests were required to constantly wear face masks, and half the arcade games were shut off.
 Staff were required to clean the games and restrooms hourly.